IBM/varnish-operator/docs/development.md

 helm install --name varnish-operator --namespace varnish-operator-system --set container.image=<image-name> ./varnish-operator
 ```

-If your docker image is located in a private container registry, you'll need to [create an image pull secret](https://pages.github.ibm.com/TheWeatherCompany/icm-docs/managed-kubernetes/container-registry.html#creating-an-image-pull-secret) and reference it by adding `--set container.imagePullSecret=<image-pull-secret>` to the `helm install` command.

 Check the operator pod logs to make sure all works as expected:

 ```bash